-This section outlines the process of upgrading to BART 2.5.1 if an existing BART version is installed on the host.
+This section outlines the process of upgrading BART from an existing version to the latest version.

-- Upgrading from BART 2.0 to BART 2.5.1 describes the upgrade process from BART 2.0 to 2.5.1. - Upgrading from BART 2.1, 2.2, 2.3 or 2.4 to BART 2.5.1 describes the upgrade process from previous BART versions (except 2.0) to 2.5.1.
+- Upgrading from BART 2.0 describes the upgrade process from BART 2.0 to the latest version. - Upgrading from BART older versions describes the upgrade process from previous BART versions (except 2.0) to the latest version.